Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Recent Performances

-- Last week against the Ravens, Mixon ran for 65 yards on 18 carries while scoring one touchdown.
+- In last week's matchup against the Ravens, Mixon ran the ball 18 times for 65 yards and scored one touchdown.

-- Mixon added six catches for 70 yards and scored one receiving touchdown.
+- He chipped in with six receptions for 70 yards and scored one touchdown in the passing game.

-- Mixon has 53 carries for 181 yards (60.3 yards per game) and one touchdown over his last three outings.
+- In his last three games, Mixon has piled up 181 rushing yards (60.3 per game) on 53 attempts with one touchdown.

-- He also has nine receptions for 82 yards (27.3 per game) and one TD.
+- He's also tacked on nine catches for 82 yards (27.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates